Mike Henderson: Thicker Than Water

 Mike Henderson & the Bluebloods released their second album, Thicker Than Water, in January 1999 with John Barlow Jarvis replacing Reese Wynans on piano.
 Becky Byrkit of AllMusic gave the album four stars out of five, writing that "Henderson contributes a particularly clear vocal style with plenty of simultaneous character from both the blues and true-blue country music."
 The album received a mixed review in People, which praised Jarvis' "richly layered, hard-driving solos" but compared Henderson's vocals to "the white-guy-trying-to-sound-soulful desperation of Dan Aykroyd and John Belushi in their Blues Brothers mode."
 Ed Kopp of All About Jazz gave the album a positive review, saying that "leader Mike Henderson is a highly capable slide guitarist, harpist, and singer, but the guy who makes this CD extra special is John Jarvis."
 Tim Steil of the Chicago Tribune also gave the album a favorable review, stating that "whether playing Hound Dog Taylor-ish slide, or blowing harp lines that would make Little Walter smile, Henderson deftly conjures the sound of '50s Chicago."

 Later career

 Henderson toured with Mark Knopfler on his 2001 Sailing to Philadelphia Tour.
 In 2008, Henderson was one of the founding members of bluegrass group The SteelDrivers.
 He played mandolin, resophonic guitar and harmonica and co-wrote most of the band's original songs.
 The SteelDrivers' 2010 album Reckless was nominated for a Grammy Award for Best Bluegrass Album at the 53rd Annual Grammy Awards in 2011.
 Henderson left The SteelDrivers in December 2011.

 Adele performed Henderson's song "If It Hadn't Been for Love" for her 2011 DVD Live at the Royal Albert Hall.

-Mike Henderson has continued to play weekly shows at the Bluebird Cafe with the Mike Henderson Band.
+Henderson continued to play weekly shows at the Bluebird Cafe with the Mike Henderson Band.

+Death

+Mike Henderson died unexpectedly in his sleep on September 22, 2023, at the age of 70.